 Roy Ward Baker

 When Castle Dracula is exorcised by the Monsignor, it accidentally brings the Count back from the dead.
 Dracula follows the Monsignor back to his hometown, preying on the holy man's beautiful niece and her friends.

 In London in the 1970s, Scotland Yard police investigators think they have uncovered a case of vampirism.
-They call in an expert vampire researcher named Van Helsing (a ...
+They call in an expert vampire researcher named Professor Lorrimer Van Helsing (a ...
 See full summary »

-Sir Christopher Lee stars in the Amicus production of "Dr. Jekyll & Mr. Hyde" where the names have been changed to Dr. Marlowe and Mr. Blake.
+Sir Christopher Lee stars in the Amicus production of "The Strange Case of Dr. Jekyll and Mr. Hyde", where the names have been changed to Dr. Marlowe and Mr. Blake.
 Lee as Dr. Marlowe ...
 See full summary »

 Son grows up with father, leaves to go to big city in 1979.
 Father follows and tries to survive as a vampire in a modern world.
 Son finds girl, decides not to be a vampire anymore.
 Great ...
 See full summary »

 29 of 31 people found this review helpful.

 Was this review helpful to you?